-The Microsoft databases are hosted by a single dedicated SQL 2016 (or higher) Server VM in the Management layer.
+The Citrix and Microsoft are hosted by a single dedicated SQL 2016 (or higher) Server VM in the Management layer.
 Use caution during database setup to ensure that SQL data, logs, and TempDB are properly separated onto their respective volumes.
-Create databases for:
+Create all Databases that are required for: